Category: Business CentralRead time: 6 MinsPublished on: 14 Nov 2025

 3. Intelligent Component Availability Check in Business Central

-Our custom enhancement in Microsoft Dynamics 365 Business Central introduces an intelligent component availability check during the Bill of Materials (BOM) refresh process.
+Customize your Microsoft Dynamics 365 Business Central system with an intelligent component availability check during the Bill of Materials (BOM) refresh process.

 This complements the platform’s material requirements planning (MRP), giving production planners a full picture of what is needed, when it is needed, and before any job proceeds.
 It transforms production control from reactive to preventive by validating materials before execution begins.